The Serpent's Fall

 “Evening, Susan,” he said.

-Susan peeked over her shoulder, a subtle smile tugging at her lips.
+Susan glanced over her shoulder, a subtle smile tugging at her lips.
 “Oh, hi, Jack!”

-“Busy day?”
-Jack said, leaning against the kitchen table.
+“Busy day?” he said, leaning against the kitchen table.

 “Mondays are quiet, as you know.
-But we did alright.
+But we did all right.
 A few regulars and then some.”
 She set the final clean plate on the drying rack and turned to face him, wiping her hands on her apron.
-“Tony might come by this weekend to help out.”
+“Tony said he might swing by this weekend to help out.”

 “Do you have a ride home?”

-“Hubby’s working night shift at the factory, so I’ll be walking home,” she said, untying her apron.
+“Hubby’s working night shift at the factory, so I’ll be walking,” she said, untying her apron.

 “Will you be okay walking alone?
 It’s not exactly safe out there.”